 Peel the ginger.
 You can grate it if you have a very sharp grater.
 Ginger is quite fibrous and therefore I have found grating a bit too troublesome and due to that I have rather minced it with a knife.

-Cut the paprika in small pieces.
+Cut the bell pepper in small pieces.